zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

 </dependency>
 ```

-This starter will detect and auto configure it.
+This starter will detect and autoconfigure it.

 If your application is running in Zalando's Kubernetes environment, you have to configure the credential rotation:
 ```yaml